kirkrudolph/OpenGL/README.md

 - Example: draw a square with 4 unique points instead of 6 points (3 for triangle 1 and 3 for triangle 2)
 - Vertex buffer, index buffer, DrawElements is what's used 90% of the time (even AAA games).

-# 10 Dealing With Errors
+## 10 Dealing With Errors
--
+`glGetError` - fully compatible because it's been around from the begining `glDebugMessageCallback` - newer function (only available in v4.3+) Standard Workflow
+1. Clear all errors (call in a loop to clear all errors)
+2. Call GL function
+3. Call glGetError again

+Created macros for error checking.

+## 11 Uniforms in OpenGL

 Notes: